lukaszbudnik/gugis/README.md

 ## Setup

+When creating an injector using `Guice.createInjector()` we need to tell Guice to use `GugisModule.`

-gugis automatically scans classpath for classes marked with `@Composite`.
-Autodiscovery can be disabled by setting annotation's autodiscovery parameter to false.
-See unit tests for how to disable autodiscovery and use manual discovery instead.
+Gugis automatically scans classpath for classes marked with `@Composite`.
+Autodiscovery can be disabled by setting annotation's `autodiscovery` parameter to `false`.
+See unit tests for how to disable autodiscovery and use manual discovery instead if you need more complex setup.

+After that all you have to do is to inject `CompositeStorageService` class using for example `@Inject` annotation or programmatically using `injector.getInstance()`.

 # Example